cms-tamu/MuAl_ME13/alignment_layer_ntuple/README.md

 .
 MuonFilter_2012_MEp_1_3_17_MC_TEST.sh
 ```

-This will run over 10k events and should take no more than 12 minutes to run.
+This will run over 20k events and should take no more than 15 minutes to run.

 Note that the `--isMC` flag was added to accomodate MC inputs. `--createLayerNtuple` collects layer information and places it in the *_plotting.root file inside of the alignment job's directory. `--layerPlots` will take this layer information and produce plots in a tree-like directory structure.
 Each folder will contain a PHP file allowing for easy viewing of the plots in the directories if they are copied over to a website.
+If a chamber receives less than 200 tracks, it will not be considered for plotting.

 In this example, `MuonFilter_2012_MEp_1_3_17_MC_TEST_01/MuonFilter_2012_MEp_1_3_17_MC_TEST_01_plotting.root` will contain a TTree `csc_layer_ttree` with layer information.
 The .tgz file in the `CMSSW_5_3_6_patch1/src` directory that normally contains the plots will be accompanied by another .tgz file with the layer plots, for example (timestamp will be different),  `MuonFilter_2012_MEp_1_3_17_MC_TEST_20140528235539_layer_plots.tgz`.
 Doing
 ``` bash